Kasun1Don/portfolio/README.md

 The blogs catalogue page keeps the floating navigation bar from the home page to allow the user to navigate back to any section.
 The idea for this page was changed from the wireframe representation during development because it wasn't feasible to show the blog preview cards on the right side of the screen in a mobile view.
 Therefore it is only shown in the wider view widths using a media query.
 Mobile view width retains the basic list and published dates by order of popularity.

 This card layout allows the user to have an engaging visual thumbnail preview of the blog as well as information about which blogs are most popular.
-In a time where users are more used making content decisions from visual stimulations, such as on social media and youtube, I think the cards are a more effective approach.
+In a time where users are more used to making content decisions from visual stimulations, such as on social media and YouTube, I think the cards are a more effective approach.

 The card layout that expands to show more cards as view width increases was done by using CSS grid.
 This component was especially influenced by a grid layout demonstration provided by a founder and advocate of CSS Grid, Jen Simmons.
 I have included the link and screenshot of the demonstration below.